Our research is editorially independent but we may earn a commission for purchases made through our links.

 Why Stay Here: This is the place for unique drinks and fresh eats.

 Alamo Heights sits north of downtown and is widely known for gorgeous age-old homes.
 Quaint, refined, and elegantly aged, it makes for an incredible “night out” spot.
 Booze, booze and more booze—sleek bars are abundant.
 Bar Du Mon Ami has excellent holiday cocktails with rums and spices.
 Broadway 5050 delivers a great sports bar setting with draft beers, for a more casual time.
-As for food, Tribeca 212 gives guests a taste of Texas farm-raised ingredients with an artisan twist, and a mixologist whips up creations to pair with dishes.
 You can’t miss the unusual grocery store experience at City Market, where it’s more of a tasting experience than just an average shopping trip.
 Looking for something recreational on the side?
 Visit Brackenridge Park.

 Why Stay Here: Chef run restaurants and a riparian ecosystem can be experienced within the same day.